last-cursor-position/last-cursor-position/README.md

 Last Cursor Position is a package for Atom that keeps a history of past cursor positions and allows to travel Between them.

-This package keeps a history of past cursor positions and allows to travel back to them.

 * `alt--` to travel to previous cursor position
 * `alt-_` to undo previous travel